hibiken/asynq/README.md

 }
 ```

-In your web application code, import the above package and use [`Client`](https://pkg.go.dev/github.com/hibiken/asynq?tab=doc#Client) to enqueue tasks to the task queue.
+In your web application code, import the above package and use [`Client`](https://pkg.go.dev/github.com/hibiken/asynq?tab=doc#Client) to put tasks on the queue.
-A task will be processed by a background worker as soon as the task gets enqueued.
+A task will be processed asynchronously by a background worker as soon as the task gets enqueued.
 Scheduled tasks will be stored in Redis and will be enqueued at the specified time.

 ```go